digicatapult/sqnc-hyproof-api/README.md

 This is project is primary based on two entities in regards to the API.

 > Certificate - that can be issued, initiated and revoked by a regulator.
-This is something we will keep circulating arround
+This is something we will keep circulating around
-> Attachments - file or json information that is stored on IPFS servie
+> Attachments - file or json information that is stored on IPFS service
 > Transaction - records representing interactions with the chain

 ### Running locally